2023 Legislative Session has come to a close!

 Get Involved

-If you are interested in learning more about legislative advocacy, we encourage you to watch the recordings of our Advocacy Workshops and InFARMations.
+If you are interested in learning more about legislative advocacy, we encourage you to watch the recordings of our Advocacy Workshops.
 We are excited for you to follow along and engage in the important legislative process!
 We are working to create positive change to support healthy local food systems and sustainable, family-scale agriculture.
+If you are looking for more resources, check out our new RESOURCE DATABASE HERE.

 PART ONE AND TWO